tc39/how-we-work/normative-conventions.md

 NB: This convention is new as of 2024, and most earlier parts of the language do not follow it.

-## Integral-Number-taking inputs should reject non-integal arguments
+## Integral-Number-taking inputs should reject non-integral arguments

 If an argument to a built-in function is expected to be a Number (including as an option in an options bag), receiving a non-integral Number should cause a `RangeError` to be thrown.